Analysis | The dangerous overconfidence of Trump supporters

 But nuanced assessments of polling are poorly suited to combating the general sense that polling got something wrong — and, therefore, that polling this time is missing support for Trump that his base (and many Democrats) expect to see materialize on Election Day.

 That’s bolstered by claims that there is a broad range of Trump support in the election that isn’t captured in polling.
 There’s not much evidence that such a group exists to any significant extent, sporadic anecdotes about people lying to pollsters notwithstanding.
-The idea plays to Trump’s benefit in being unfalsifiable: You can’t detect these supporters because they refuse to be measured!
+The idea plays to Trump’s benefit in being unfalsifiable: You can’t detect these supporters because they refuse to be measured.
 It’s also a bit hard to reconcile Trump’s constant assertions about enthusiasm in his base (as measured by polls) with his further claim that his base is shy about telling pollsters what it believes.

 Now we fast-forward to Nov.
-4. Results in a number of states have Trump leading in the day-of voting, including Florida, Wisconsin, North Carolina, Arizona, Nevada and Texas.
+4. Results in a number of states have Trump leading in the day-of voting, including Wisconsin, North Carolina, Arizona, Nevada and Texas.
 There could, in fact, be far more states where Trump is leading, including heavily blue ones, simply because of the gap in interest in mail voting between the parties.

 Biden’s campaign and other officials will encourage people to be patient, with hundreds of thousands of votes still outstanding.
 But what will many Trump supporters hear?
 They’ll hear the apparent loser of the race and his “allies” in the media rejecting what they know to be true — that Trump won in a landslide.
 They’ll hear that Trump’s win — again upending his opponent’s national polling lead! — is being targeted with fraudulent mail ballots.
 They’ll hear that what Trump said would happen is, in fact happening.